mattijn/topojson/docs/installation.md

 - `simplification`

-To visualise the output as a mesh and/or return the output as geodataframe you will need (_optional_):
+To visualize the output as a mesh and/or return the output as geodataframe you will need (_optional_):

 - `altair`
 - `geopandas`

-To interactively analyse the effects of `toposimplify` and `topoquantize` as a widget, you also need (_optional_):
+To interactively analyze the effects of `toposimplify` and `topoquantize` as a widget, you also need (_optional_):

 - `ipywidgets`
 - `ipywidgets` JupyterLab extension